Explicit F\"ollmer--Schweizer decomposition and discretization with jump correction in exponential L\'evy models: Abstract

 \section{Abstract}

-In a financial market driven by an exponential L\'evy process, an explicit representation is shown for the F\"ollmer--Schweizer decomposition of European type options, implying a closed-form expression of the corresponding local risk-minimizing strategies.
-Using a jump-adjusted approximation scheme, the error caused by discretising the local risk-minimizing strategies is investigated in dependence of properties of the L\'evy measure, the regularity of the pay-off function and the chosen random discretisation times.
-The rate of this error as the number of expected discretisation times increases is measured in weighted BMO spaces, implying also $L_p$-estimates.
+We investigate two hedging problems in exponential L\'evy models.
+First, we provide an explicit representation for the F\"ollmer--Schweizer decomposition of European type options under mild conditions, which implies a closed-form expression of the corresponding local risk-minimizing strategies.
+Secondly, we discretize stochastic integrals driven by an exponential L\'evy process using a jump correction method.
+The convergence rate of the resulting discretization error as the expected number of discretization times increases is measured in weighted BMO spaces, implying also $L_p$-estimates, $p \in (2, \infty)$.
 Moreover, the effect of a change of measure satisfying a reverse H\"older inequality is addressed.
+As an application, the error caused by discretizing the local risk-minimizing strategies is investigated in dependence of properties of the L\'evy measure, the regularity of the payoff function and the chosen random discretization times.